KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 In all these situations, you have something similar to a more traditional Linux distribution in that in-field devices are able to receive pre-compiled packages from a server for installation or update.
 Being able to install these packages on a running, in-field device is what is termed "runtime package management".

 In order to use runtime package management, you need a host or server machine that serves up the pre-compiled packages plus the required metadata.
 You also need package manipulation tools on the target.
 The build machine is a likely candidate to act as the server.
 However, that machine does not necessarily have to be the package server.
-The build machine could push its artifacts to another machine that acts as the server (e.g. Internet-facing).
+The build machine could push its artifacts to another machine that acts as the server (例如 Internet-facing).
 In fact, doing so is advantageous for a production environment as getting the packages away from the development system's build directory prevents accidental overwrites.

 A simple build that targets just one device produces more than one package database.
 In other words, the packages produced by a build are separated out into a couple of different package groupings based on criteria such as the target's CPU architecture, the target board, or the C library used on the target.
 For example, a build targeting the qemux86 device produces the following three package databases: `noarch`, `i586`, and `qemux86`.
 If you wanted your `qemux86` device to be aware of all the packages that were available to it, you would need to point it to each of these databases individually.
 In a similar way, a traditional Linux distribution usually is configured to be aware of a number of software repositories from which it retrieves packages.